givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 To provide the best care to each patient, Origami offers neural rehabilitation, physical and occupational therapy, vision, cognitive, and memory training, and a variety of specialized therapies.
 The center also helps patients manage daily routines, medication, money, cooking, dating, parenting, and vocational skills.

 One facet of care that every patient receives is a system of support.
 Origami encourages family members to visit at any time and provides family and marriage counseling.
-Patients also see the same staff throughout their rehabilitation as well.
+Patients also see the same staff throughout their rehabilitation.

 Residents can be assisted 24/7, live semi-independently in their own rooms, or stay in an on-site apartment with phone support available as needed.
 Origami also offers outpatient- and community-based care.